tailrecursion/boot-datomic/README.md

 export DATOMIC_LICENSE_KEY=<license-key>
 ```

-add the boot-datmoic jar and a logging framework to your boot environment dependencies.
+add boot-datomic and your preferred logging framework to the environment.

 ```clojure
 (set-env!
   :source-paths #{"src"}